-Having a shaker full of salt in almost every house on Earth today is a privilege that would have utterly blown our ancestors minds.
+Having a shaker full of salt in almost every house on Earth today is a privilege that would have completely blown our ancestors minds.

 That’s because salt is one of the most important substances to life on Earth.

 As a quick recap, an ionic bond happens when an atom donates an electron to another atom.
 This gives the first atom a positive charge and the second atom a negative charge, and they are both now called ‘ions’.
 The different charge makes the ions attracted to each other, and millions of them stick together in a big crystal-shaped lattice.

 That is, unless you give the ions something that is more attractive to them than each other.

-Salt is a junkie for water.
+Salt is easily seduced by water.
 As another quick recap, water has a special property called ‘polarity‘ that makes its molecules irresistable to lots of ionic molecules.
 As soon as salt touches water, the ions split off and float around – or ‘dissolve’ in the water.

 All animals need sodium ions about as much as they need food and water.
 It’s crucial for moving our muscles, for generating nerve impulses so we can feel things, and for regulating blood pressure.

 Because of how it dissolves, salty water is a perfect way to transport those crucial sodium ions through our bodies.

 If you don’t have enough sodium ions in your body at all times, your brain swells, you fall into a coma, and die.

 On the other hand if you have too many, they will pull water out of your cells like air in a vacuum-sealed bag, which unwinds all of your important proteins.
 This is bad news and if it happens in your brain you’ll have a stroke.

 This is why we salt our meats and other food as a form of preservation; it kills the vulnerable bacteria.
 Our ability to preserve food in this way has been called a “founding contributor to the development of civilisation.”